drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 With the ability to develop, the effectiveness of the team increases.
 Now the focus the team can shift towards preventive and optimization work.

+---
+---
+---
+## Short

+We live in an era of DevOps, but the reality is that minimal development is happening in operations.
+Opportunities to improve efficiency and reliability are being missed.
+There is a push to change this in many organizations.
+But, operations teams do not receive addition bandwidth to make this transition.
+A path to empower these teams is introducing small chunks of coding to the existing workload.
+Jupyter Notebooks can facilitate this and the adoption of development in operations.

+System administrators, operation leads will learn how to leverage Jupyter Notebooks for fun and profit.

+## Long
+Every day more teams and organizations are attempting to do The DevOps.
+This includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc. But, there is not a significant amount of development work occurring.Many organizations are asking operation teams to shift towards a development focus.
+There are good reasons for this including reliably and the ability to scale.
+But this is a nontrivial request.
+Existing workloads and responsibilities are not offloaded.
+Little bandwidth is available for transforming a team.
+The lack of development within these teams leads to manual playbooks and intervention to fill the gaps in their tools.
+This is inefficient and error-prone.
+The result is a negative feedback loop, preventing the fostering of coding skills.
+But, there is a more gradual, less disruptive approach to embrace coding.Jupyter Notebooks are not only for data scientists.
+Non-development teams can leverage Notebooks to incrementally write more code.
+With Jupyter, small bits of code can be written, executed, and evaluated.
+This makes learning to develop less daunting.Furthermore, Jupyter Notebooks are a great way to initially codify a task.
+They are shareable, repeatable, auditable, and versionable playbook.
+Notebooks can also serve as supplemental examples of documentation.Patterns will emerge from the notebooks.
+The code can then be extracted into their own library or tool.
+Previously executed Notebooks can provide test-cases and test-data.
+Now the team is on the path to success and a culture of development practices.With the ability to develop, the effectiveness of the team increases.
+Now the focus the team can shift towards preventive and data-driven optimizations.

+Any team that desires to leverage code to create solutions will benefit from this talk.
+While many examples will center around System Administrators,  the patterns presented are applicable to Information Security, Compliance, NOC, etc.

 ## Outline
 1. Intro